 It has been known for employers to offer a settlement agreement without informing the employee they could have made a claim for critical illness benefits.
 Once your employment has ended under the settlement agreement you will usually lose any entitlement to claim!

 Employee Tip: If you’ve got critical illness speak to the insurer about whether you’re likely to be successful based on your health condition and find how much you could get, and when and how you need to make a claim.
+You can learn more about this cover here.

 Ill-health retirement and ill-health pension benefits

 Check whether you have these.
 Sometimes they are attached to your pension.
 Obtain the relevant policy or benefit wording.
 Much like PHI, these benefits can be extremely valuable and should not be given up by signing a settlement agreement without carefully weighing up the pros and cons.
 But be realistic as well.
-If you’re illness is not likely to be long-term it maybe you won’t fulfill the criteria to claim these benefits.
+If you’re illness is not likely to be long-term it maybe you won’t fulfil the criteria to claim these benefits.

 Poor Performance – Settlement Agreement Calculator